 How important is my video?

 Yes.
-Once you have submitted your video for a Satellite, and it is closed for submissions, you may submit another video.
-A fee of $20 for each additional Satellite will apply.
-At the time of your registration, if you picked more than one Satellite, you can also resubmit a video for the upcoming Satellite.
+Once you have submitted your video for a Satellite and it is closed for submissions, you may submit another video.
+If you only able to picked one Satellite when you registered then you can pay a fee of $25 to add all remaining Satellites then add a new video for one of those Satellites.
+At the time of your registration, if you picked more than one Satellite you can also resubmit a video for the upcoming Satellite.
 Once you have registered, you are always registered for The Main Event and always have a chance to get picked for The Main Event contest.

 How do I resubmit a new video for either The Main Event or an additional Satellite?

-Just email your YouTube link to firstname.lastname@example.org and we will update your registration with the new link.
+Just submit your YouTube link to LINK TO SUBMIT NEW VIDEO, and we will update your registration with the new link.

 Why should I give you a new video?